World > TiledWorld#

 Get all actors at mouse position:

-position = world.get_mouse_position()
+position = world.mouse.get_position()

-actors = world.get_actors_by_pixel(position)
+actors = world.get_actors_from_pixel(position)

 detect_actors_at_position(position)[source]#